MCDReforged/MCDReforged/readme.md

 | !!MCDR permission setdefault \<level\> | !!MCDR perm setd \<level\> | Set the default permission level to \<level\>

 Only player with `admin` permission level is allow to execute these command in game chat

+And there is a `!!help` command to display registered help messages from plugins

 ## Notes